Skip to main content

 What is AoIT?

-The Academy of Information Technology (AoIT) is a four-year career academy affiliated with the National Academy Foundation (NAF).
-Career academies are for students who want to attend post-secondary school or begin a career right after high school.
-AoIT provides a smaller learning community in which a cohort of students have core and IT classes together.
-Academy teachers share the cohort students and work together to integrate technology into their curricula as well as develop interdisciplinary projects.
+The Academy of Information Technology (AOIT) is a four-year career academy affiliated with the NAF.
+Within a smaller learning cohort, students have core and academy classes together.
+Academy teachers share the cohort of students and work together to integrate technology into their curricula through developing interdisciplinary projects.

 Who is it for?